Exploration and Hydrogeology

 From advanced exploration to project development

-Grassroots exploration conducted since 1997 in the Dornogobi aimag has resulted in the successful discovery of two new sandstone-hosted type uranium deposits (Roll-Fronts type deposits): Dulaan Uul, located in the Uneget basin, and Zoovch Ovoo, located in the Zuunbayan basin.
+Grassroots exploration conducted since 1997 in the Dornogobi aimag has resulted in the successful discovery of two new sandstone-hosted type uranium deposits (Roll-Fronts type deposits): Dulaan Uul, located in the Uneget basin, and Zuuvch Ovoo, located in the Zuunbayan basin.

-Advanced exploration began in 2006 for Dulaan Uul and 2011 for Zoovch Ovoo.
+Advanced exploration began in 2006 for Dulaan Uul and 2011 for Zuuvch Ovoo.
 This involves detailed delineation of the mineralization in order to measure the quantity, grade, and geometry of the uranium ore bodies, as well as hydro geological studies and geological environment.

 During advanced exploration works, hydrogeologists study and monitor the quality and the stability of the physical and chemical parameters of the groundwater at site and in the different aquifers of the basin.